I am currently a member of the Editorial Freelancers Association.

 I also have edited for novelists who are not native English speakers and I was the Thai author Suwat Woradilok's primary editor for his short stories and novels.

-Editing About Trauma and Wellness
+Editing About Trauma, Health, and Wellness

-I have also specialized in editing nonfiction and fiction about people who experience trauma, who are challenged by physical disabilities, who face mental health obstacles, or who come into contact with the criminal justice system.
+I am a former nurse and a behavioral health specialist.
+Subsequently, I have also specialized in editing nonfiction and fiction about people who experience trauma, who are challenged by physical disabilities, who face mental health obstacles, or who come into contact with the criminal justice system.

 The Ways That Police Deal With People is one of the nonfiction books that I edited within this specialization.
 I have additional expertise in editing reports, articles, white papers, and editorials about criminal justice.
 This area of my work also continues to involve editing self help nonfiction books in the fields of business management, psychology, and health-and-wellness.